hailstorm75/ModularDoc/README.md

 ## Running it

-As of writing this ReadMe, there is no user-friendly way of running this project.
-However, you can play around with the benchmark test in the console application.

-To do so, supply the paths to your dll's, exe's, and the output directory path in the `MarkDoc.Console` `Program`.
-You will find the respective fields there: `OUTPUT` and `DLL_PATHS`.
+> It has been discovered, that running the application via the `dotnet cli` results in a crash due to incorrect loading of plugins.
+So, for now, please use Rider/VS20**

+ 1. Run the MarkDoc.App
+ 2. Select the available plugin
+ 3. Provide paths to assemblies
+ 4. Navigate to the next step and validate whether all of your assemblies have their corresponding documentation files
+ 5. Navigate to the next step and select your target **Git** hosting platform
+ 6. Navigate to the next step and provide a path to a folder for output, optionally deselect namespaces/types to skip them
+ 7. Navigate to the next step and press execute (subject to change)

-Run it at your own risk, the code is meant to serve for development purposes.
+Run it at your own risk, the code is still under development.

 ## Technical description